 The largest program at the college is the liberal arts program, followed by the two-year pre-teacher preparation and business administration programs.
-The liberal arts program is seen as a preparatory program for students continuing on in four-year programs at schools abroad.
-The agriculture and food technology program is a one-year certificate program; on completion, students in that program can continue on into the two-year agriculture and natural resource management program.
+The liberal arts program is seen as a preparatory program for students continuing on in four year programs at schools abroad.
+The agriculture and food technology program is a one year certificate, students in that program can continue on in the two year agriculture and natural resource management program.